BarbWire-1/curved-text/readme.md

 \
  **Rotation**\
- This feature provides an additional rotation on the whole textElement, after it´s Alignment.
+ This feature provides an additional rotation on the whole textElement, after it´s alignment.

  \
  **Multiuse**\